millertp1/Wood_Tracking_Method/README.md

         a.
 Physical boards are housed at Lowe's warehouse/store; the board tokens batch information can             be accessed on the blockchain web application.
 A label to be displayed on the price tag of              boards could have a generated QR code from the blockchain web application; this QR code will             reveal components of the product, in this case, the origin of the logs (a certified forest).

-Pseudo-algorithm: If the microtaggant QR code matches with the input criteria and supplier identifier, then continue, if not revert.
-If the forester logged in the microtaggant QR code, then create associated log token.
-If the sawmill scans the microtaggant QR code, it accepts the log tokens, then continues.
-For the accepted tokens if they are equal to required number inputs and required number of supplier addresses, the recipe for the new product is attained, sawmill creates board token.